 What You Need To Know About Installing An Asphalt Driveway

-The sub-base is the most critical step in installing asphalt driveways and the quality and durability of the finished product strongly rely on it.
+The sub-base is a critical step in installing asphalt driveways and the quality and durability of the finished product strongly rely on it.

-A quality sub-base must have the following characteristics:
+A quality sub-grade and base materials must have the following characteristics:

 - The soil needs to drain water well.
 Poor water drainage will cost you a lot in future repair costs.

-- The base must be compacted, providing stability to the asphalt layer on top.
+- The sub-grade and base material must be compacted, providing stability to the asphalt layer on top.

 This will reduce the asphalt from shifting and maximise durability.